 Parents have a right to withdraw their children from all or any acts of worship and staff are also free to withdraw from involvement in this aspect of school life.
-We request that those who wish to exercise this right inform the Head Teacher in writing so that school records are accurate.
+We request that those who wish to exercise this right, inform the Head Teacher in writing so that school records are accurate.
 We also appreciate opportunities to speak with parents and staff who have concerns about collective worship, always keen to develop our understanding of sensitivities and to overcome difficulties where possible.
-Those pupils who are withdrawn from worship are cared for by a member of the school's staff; parents may provide suitable activities for children so withdrawn.
+Pupils who are withdrawn from worship will be cared for by a member of the school's staff.

-DEFINITION and OVERALL AIM
+DEFINITION and OVERALL AIMS